HydroModPy/HydroModPy/docs/readthedocs/source/architecture/process/process-package-map.rst

 Flow process
 ^^^^^^^^^^^^

-When the question is "what does the launcher materialize before a flow solve?":
+When the question is "what does the project materialize before a flow solve?":

 1. ``hydromodpy/process/flow/__init__.py``
 2. ``hydromodpy/process/flow/flow.py``